AlexGaiser/publish-to-npm/README.md

 ## Description
+The NPM registry is an amazing tool, and every Javascript developer should learn to use it for both their personal and professional projects.

 This is a step-by-step guide for how to publish your first package to NPM.
 By the end of this tutorial you will be able to publish an npm package that will: